- Economics and Mathematics

 Required subjects: A-level Mathematics at Grade A.

-GCSE or equivalent: English Language at Grade 4 (C) and Mathematics at Grade 7 (A).
+GCSE or equivalent: English Language at Grade 4 (C).
 Applicants must have achieved these grades at the time of making their application.

 Required subjects: Mathematics at Grade A.